 Lunch is from noon to 1pm.
 You are welcome to take snack breaks at any time.

 There is a kitchen area with microwaves and fridges.
 Keep all food and drinks without lids (except water) in the kitchen area, as the rest of the office is carpeted and spills are inevitable.
 Do not leave dishes in the kitchen, as there is not enough space for everybody's items; you can store them in your cubby instead.
 Everything in the fridge is thrown out each Friday evening or over the weekend.
 Dishes left in the kitchen will be put in the lost and found under the kitchen counter.

 Alcohol is not allowed at Epicodus.

-Most Wednesdays we have guest speakers during lunch.
+Most Wednesdays we have guest speakers during lunch, from 12:00 - 1:00 pm PST.
 Most of the talks are about working as a developer and related topics.
 Attending these talks is optional but highly recommended.

 Students may use bathrooms on Epicodus's floor and the floor above.

 Gender diversity is welcome at Epicodus.
 Everybody is welcome to use the restroom that best fits their identity.
 A single stall restroom is available to the right of the men's restroom on the Portland campus.
 A gender neutral restroom is available on the sixth floor in the Seattle campus.